Online Brain Injury Groups

 What are online groups and who are they for?

-Cognivate’s online groups are another part of our approach to unlocking lives after brain injury – using video calls to bring neurorehab into your front room.
+Cognivate’s online groups are another part of our approach to unlocking lives after brain injury – using a combination of video calls and prerecorded material, we bring psychoeducation into your front room.
 Each of our groups has been carefully designed to focus on particular topics or activities which may be important to someone whose life has been affected by brain injury.

 Why join an online group?